OpenConnectOUSL/.github/profile/README.md

 ---
-# OpenConnect 🌐💡
+# OConnect 🌐💡

-OpenConnect is a collaborative platform designed to foster idea-sharing and networking within the Open University of Sri Lanka community. 🚀
+OConnect is a collaborative platform designed to foster idea-sharing and networking within the Open University of Sri Lanka community. 🚀

 ## Features 🌟